Grays Harbor County profile

 Payroll employment

-The largest decrease over the year was in construction (down 70 jobs).
+• The largest decrease over the year was in other services, which lost 50 jobs.

 Nonfarm employment estimates, not seasonally adjusted, Grays Harbor County